 5. Make the most of your teacher

-With these tips you have everything you need to get the most from your Mindfulness course and take your next steps towards a fuller, healthier, happier life.
+With these tips you have everything you need to get the most from your Mindfulness course.
 I wish you well in your course, and your journey towards a more mindful way of being.

 Want more tips like this?
 Sign up to my newsletter for regular mindful inspiration and free resources.